Charli Knott

 Charli Rae Knott (born 29 November 2002) is an Australian cricketer who plays as a right-handed batter and occasional right-arm off break bowler for Queensland Fire in the Women's National Cricket League (WNCL) and Brisbane Heat in the Women's Big Bash League (WBBL).
 She played in eight matches for the Heat in the 2020–21 WBBL season.
 In January 2023, she signed for Wellington Blaze for the remainder of the 2022–23 Super Smash.
+In February 2024, it was announced the she had signed for Southern Vipers for the majority of the 2024 season.